TriTue2011/tutorials/README.en.md

 ## Voice Assist - Memory & Information Retrieval

-Turn Voice Assist into your personal memory vault to store, retrieve, and manage personal or household information.
+Forget where you parked the car?
+Keep forgetting the Wi-Fi password for guests?
+Let Voice Assist become your "Second Brain".

 **Key Features:**

-- **Versatile Storage:** Remembers everything from passwords and addresses to quick notes.
-- **Flexible Retrieval:** Fetches information by an exact "key" (`get`) or searches by keyword/context (`search`).
-- **Storage Scopes:** Choose to save information for just yourself (`user`), the whole `household`, or only the current `session`.
-- **Auto-Expiration:** Optionally set memories to be automatically deleted after a specified number of days.
+- **Remember Everything:** From small details like "Keys are in the desk drawer" to important reminders like "The customer ID for store ABC".
+- **Smart Retrieval:** No need to remember exact keywords.
+Just ask "Where is the car?" or "What's the wifi pass?", and the assistant will find the most relevant info.
+- **Flexible Scopes:**
+  - **Personal (User):** For your personal details (e.g., clothing sizes, dietary preferences).
+  - **Household:** Shared with the whole family (e.g., gate code, trash schedule).
+  - **Temporary (Session):** Only remembered for the current conversation.
+- **Auto-Cleanup:** Set expiration dates for short-term memories (e.g., parking spot at the mall).

 **Example Voice Commands:**

 - "Remember the guest Wi-Fi password is `guestshere123`."
-- "Remember I parked at B2, column D5, and forget it after one day."
+- "Save my parking spot as B2 column D5, remember for 1 day only."
-- "Remind me that ABC Company's address is 123 Main Street, Anytown."
+- "Remind me the doctor's phone number is 0912345678."
-- "Search for the memory about my parking spot."
+- "Find where the car is parked."
-- "What is the guest Wi-Fi password?"
+- "What was the guest Wi-Fi password?"

 **Use Cases:**

-- **Secure & Personal:** Store rarely used but important personal info (passport numbers, membership IDs, warranty details) with `user` scope.
-- **Household Convenience:** Save shared information for the family (guest Wi-Fi password, gate code) with `household` scope.
-- **Temporary Notes:** Save temporary, expiring information (parking spots, temporary addresses, a recommended book title).
+- Securely store rarely used but critical information.
+- Share common household info without texting back and forth.
+- Quickly note down to-dos or item locations the moment you think of them.

 _Choose the version you want to use:_